contentstack/live-preview-sdk/README.md

 </script>
 ```

-### Live edit tags
+# Live editing

-Live edit tags are automatically idenfied when present in the `data-cslp` attrubute in the HTML tags.
-The styles for the live edit tags are available in `@contentstack/live-preview-sdk/dist/main.css`.
-Include them in your main `index.js` file.
+Live Preview allows you to edit your content by providing edit tags.
+Live edit tags are identified as the data-cslp attribute within the HTML tags.
+The styles for the live edit tags are available in the `@contentstack/live-preview-sdk/dist/main.css` file.

+To use the live edit tags within your stack, you need to Include them in your main index.js file as follows:

 ```javascript
 import "@contentstack/live-preview-sdk/dist/main.css";